 Sex For Seniors & Seniors For Sex

-SEX is the source of tremendous consternation, confusion, ignorance, trepidation, conflict, aggression, hype, pleasure, opportunities, and options in the lives of elders.
-While Boomers were the advanced team of the Free Love movement in the sixties, there are many who missed out back then, and more importantly, they are missing out now on the many possibilities to define and attain a sex life that they could cherish today.
+SEX is the source of tremendous consternation, confusion, ignorance, trepidation, conflict, hype, pleasure, opportunities, and options in the lives of elders.
+While Boomers were the advanced team of the Free Love movement in the sixties, there are many who missed out back then, and more importantly, they are missing out now on the many possibilities for attaining a sex life that they could cherish today.

 Three basic issues deserve our focus: